Arizona Asset Exemptions for Creditors

 Ten years to collect, and how to spend them well in a Prop-209 world.

-An Arizona judgment is enforceable for ten years from entry and can be renewed for successive ten-year periods under A.R.S. section 12-1612 by filing an affidavit of renewal before the original expires.
-The renewal calendar is the discipline that separates collected judgments from dead ones: miss the deadline and the judgment becomes unenforceable, the underlying claim cannot be relitigated, and the lien protections vanish, even when the debtor’s identity, location, and assets are all known.
+An Arizona judgment is enforceable for ten years from entry and can be renewed for successive ten-year periods under A.R.S. section 12-1612 by filing a renewal affidavit.
+The window is narrower than most creditors assume, and it is the detail that kills judgments: subsection (B) permits the affidavit to be filed only within the ninety days preceding the expiration of ten years from the date the judgment was entered.
+Filing in year three does not renew anything.
+Miss the ninety-day window and the judgment becomes unenforceable, the underlying claim cannot be relitigated, and the lien protections vanish, even when the debtor’s identity, location, and assets are all known.
+A judgment acquired in a portfolio purchase needs that date calendared on the day it is acquired, alongside the rest of an Arizona collection workup.
 Ten years is longer than the enforcement window in several neighboring western states, which makes patient, well-documented Arizona judgments worth keeping alive, especially against debtors who own appreciating real property.

 Strategy in post-Prop-209 Arizona follows directly from the numbers above.
-The ten-percent wage cap means routine consumer wage garnishment collects slowly, so for a debtor with one thousand dollars of weekly disposable income the maximum take is one hundred dollars a week rather than the two hundred fifty available under the federal standard, stretching every payoff timeline.
-The four-hundred-thousand-dollar homestead paired with the passive-lien provision in A.R.S. section 33-964 means recording a lien against a home is a long-term encumbrance that pays at sale or refinance rather than an immediate recovery.
+The ten-percent wage cap means routine consumer wage garnishment collects slowly, stretching every payoff timeline well past what a creditor working from the federal twenty-five-percent standard would project.
+The four-hundred-thousand-dollar homestead paired with the judgment-lien provisions in A.R.S. sections 33-964 and 33-1103 means recording a lien against a home is a long-term encumbrance that pays at sale or refinance rather than an immediate recovery.
 The five-thousand-dollar account shield means bank levies should be aimed at accounts a search shows to be funded above the cap, not fired blindly.
 The smart Arizona creditor therefore front-loads investigation, identifies the handful of non-exempt assets that actually exist, times wage garnishment against a verified current employer, records liens for the long game, and renews on schedule.
 Prop 209 also capped medical-debt interest at three percent per year or the one-year Treasury rate, whichever is less, which means debt buyers holding medical paper should reassess whether extended collection still pencils out.

 Why the Asset Search Comes First